Sleeping berth

-A berth is a bed or sleeping accommodation on vehicles.
+A sleeping berth is a bed or sleeping accommodation on vehicles.
 Space accommodations have contributed to certain common design elements of berths.

 Beds in boats or ships

 While beds on large ships are little different from those on shore, the lack of space on smaller yachts means that bunks must be fit in wherever possible.
 Some of these berths have specific names: